-Why you need to start your giant pumpkin seeds the correct way
+Why should you help your giant pumpkin seeds germinate?

 - Nail File or Sandpaper

 - Marker Peg

 - Marker Pen

 Giant Pumpkin Seed – If you want to grow a giant, make sure you get giant pumpkin seeds, more info on this page on where to source giant pumpkin seeds from.